NazmulHasanNihal/Advanced-Statistical-Methods-for-AB-and-Hypothesis-Testing-Methods-of-Experimentations/README.md

 Independent T-test also called two-sample T-test.
 It is a statistical method used to compare the means of two indenpendent groups to see statistically significant difference between them.

-Why and When we should use it ?
+**Why and When we should use it ?**
 - We use it to test hypotheses about group differences and it help us to understand any observed difference is real or due to random chance.
 - There is two independent groups.
 - Comparing the means of two numeric/continuous variable.
 - Data should be normally distributed.
 - Variances are assumed to be equal or testable.

-### Dataset
+### Dataset Description

-Python code to generate a perfect dataset for performing an Independent T-test.
-We'll create two independent groups (Group A and Group B) with normally distributed data, ensuring that they have different means, which will give us a noticeable difference when performing the T-test.
+Python code to generate a perfect dataset for performing an `Independent T-test`.
+We'll create two independent groups (`Group A` and `Group B`) with normally distributed data, ensuring that they have different means, which will give us a noticeable difference when performing the T-test.

         Score      Group
     0  54.967142     A